yereverluvinunclebert/pennyred.widget/README.md

 ![image2](https://github.com/yereverluvinunclebert/pennyred.widget/assets/2788342/969c751e-c65f-418b-b80d-fd5ec31c1f25)

+You can select one of several stamp images.
 The widget can be resized - Hover the cursor over the widget.
 Press the CTRL key and use your mousewheel up or down.
 The widget will resize dynamically.

 ![image3](https://github.com/yereverluvinunclebert/pennyred.widget/assets/2788342/1d6efb17-7cfb-40c6-8b1b-91fc49ea2c03)